javier/questdb-basic-monitoring/README.md

 ## Dependencies

 You will need docker and docker-compose.
-If you want to monitor an external QuestDB instance, then you also need a running QuestDB, but this project starts a QuestDB that you can use and store the metrics within the same instance.
+If you want to monitor an external QuestDB instance, then you also need a running QuestDB.
+This project starts a single QuestDB instance that is used both for reading metrics from and to store the metrics.
+For production you ideally read metrics from one external instance and store in another, which can be the dockerized QuestDB started by this project.

 The project will mount the local `qdb_root` folder as the QuestDB root for the dockerized instance.
 It will also mount the `grafana` folder to store local grafana data.
 It also mounts the host filesystem as read-only to collect monitoring